karansikka1/Foodx/README.md

 3rd prize: $200

 ## Updates
+5/26/18: We have 10 teams competing with 20 days to go for the challenge.
+Participate!
+We will also be giving some cash prizes.

 4/25/18: The Github page for the challenge is online

 4/25/18: Training, validation and test data is available